INSIGHT: Hot stones and olive trees

 A HISTORY OF THE DONATION

-The connection between Patrick Leigh Fermor and the Benaki Museum goes back to World War II, when he became a friend of its, Antonis Benakis.
+The connection between Patrick Leigh Fermor and the Benaki Museum goes back to World War II, when he became a friend of its founder, Antonis Benakis.
 He offered Leigh Fermor a space in the Museum where he could write, and the friendship continued through his daughter, Irini Kalliga, and subsequently the museum’s long-standing director, Angelos Delivorrias.

 On 2 August, 1996, Patrick and Joan Leigh Fermor signed the deed that would transfer the Kardamyli house’s ownership to the Benaki Museum after their death.
 This particular choice had been suggested by Tzannis Tzannetakis, their dear friend and translator of Patrick’s book Mani, who would later become Greece’s prime minister.
 In the donation contract, the Leigh Fermors appointed Tzannetakis and their lawyer Antonis Masouridis as supervisors for the implementation of the terms of the donation.
 Today, the Tzannetakis link is maintained by his two children, Tonia and Petros, who serve as trustees.